 Coins available to trade: 11 different types, including Bitcoin, Ethereum and Cardano

 The broker eToro is all crypto, all the time (at least for American traders, though others can trade stocks).
-At eToro you’ll have access to 32 cryptocurrencies, including quite a few that you won’t normally find on the brokerage apps such as Tezos, Uniswap and Polygon.
-The app doesn’t charge a direct commission but rather a spread markup that can vary widely by crypto, ranging from 0.75 percent for Bitcoin to a hefty 5 percent for others.
+At eToro you’ll have access to 43 cryptocurrencies, including quite a few that you won’t normally find on the brokerage apps, such as Tezos, Uniswap and Polygon.
+The app doesn’t charge a direct commission but rather a flat spread markup of 1 percent, regardless of which coin you purchase or how much.

-Cost: Commission-free, but spread markup ranging from 0.75 to 5 percent
+Cost: Commission-free, but spread markup of 1 percent

 When you think of cryptocurrency, you might not think of CashApp at first.
 The financial app is known more for its cash management account or even its ability to trade stocks and ETFs.
 But it also offers the ability to trade crypto, albeit only one — Bitcoin.
 While you can send Bitcoin to other users for free, CashApp charges what it calls a “small fee” for trading the coin, which it will disclose before you place the trade.
 That’s in addition to a spread markup built into the trade itself.
 Unfortunately, it doesn’t disclose its exact fee structure.